-Manufactured in the Uva region in eastern Sri Lanka (east of the other popular regions such as Nuwara Eliya and Dimbulla), this tea is from one of the well known Staasen group of plantations, about 3300-6500 feet in elevation.
+Manufactured in the Uva region in eastern Sri Lanka (east of the other popular regions such as Nuwara Eliya and Dimbulla), this organic tea is biodynamically farmed on one of the well known Staasen group of plantations, about 3300-6500 feet in elevation.

 Ingredients: organic Sri Lankan green tea

 Serving Size: two teaspoons per 8 oz cup of water

 Posted by Kara on 19th Jan 2016